PaddlePaddle/PaddleSeg/docs/data/marker/marker.md

 * Please save the file list in **UTF-8** format, PaddleSeg uses UTF-8 encoding to read file_list files by default

-* The file list at this time can only be used when calling `predict.py` for visual display.You need to ensure that the separator of the file list is consistent with your Dataset class.
-The default separator is a space.
+* You need to ensure that the separator of the file list is consistent with your Dataset class.
+The default separator is a `space`.

+### 4.2 File List Specification (Predicting)
+- During predicting, since the parameters of the model have been trained, a good segmentation result can be obtained by performing a forward propagation.
+Therefore, there is no need to provide corresponding annotated images.

+- That is, the content of `test.txt` is as follows:

+    images/image1.jpg
+    images/image2.jpg
+    ...

+* The file list at this time can only be used when calling `predict.py` for visual display.

-### 4.2 Organize the dataset directory structure
+### 4.3 Organize the dataset directory structure

 If the user wants to generate a file list of the dataset, it needs to be organized into the following directory structure (similar to the Cityscapes dataset).
 You can divide it manually, or refer to the method of automatic segmentation using scripts in Section 3.